-All of us here at Wide Open Eats have an obsession with this Czech-Texas treat.
+All of us here at Wide Open Country have an obsession with this Czech-Texas treat.
 Make your own Sour Cherry Fruit Kolache at home by mixing up a yeast dough, shaping it into the characteristic round, and stuffing in with a canned sour cherry filling.
 This recipe using canned cherry pie filling cuts the prep time, meaning you can enjoy this yummy treat more quickly.

 You could even switch it up and use pumpkin purée for a real fall treat, or even pitted cherries from home-canned pie fillings.